Never Fade (song): Origin and recording

-During an interview on Steve Jones' radio show, Jonesy's Jukebox, on August 10, 2018, vocalist and guitarist Jerry Cantrell said that he initially didn't think "Never Fade" was an Alice in Chains song.
-It was something they had laying around in the studio session.
-Cantrell had written the music and the chorus, but he didn't have a good verse and was intending to write it throughout the recording process of Rainier Fog, or maybe for something that he would do later, like a soundtrack.
-Vocalist/guitarist William DuVall ended up writing the lyrics for the song at Studio X in Seattle in the summer of 2017.
+"Never Fade" was written by Alice in Chains' vocalists/guitarists Jerry Cantrell and William DuVall, who also share lead vocals, with DuVall singing the verses and the pre-chorus, while Cantrell sings the chorus.
+During an interview on Steve Jones' radio show, Jonesy's Jukebox, on August 10, 2018, Cantrell said that he initially did not think "Never Fade" was an Alice in Chains song; it was something they had laying around in the studio session.
+Cantrell had written the music and the chorus, but he did not have a good verse and was intending to write it throughout the recording process of Rainier Fog, or maybe for something that he would do later, like a soundtrack.
+DuVall ended up writing the lyrics for the song at Studio X in Seattle in the summer of 2017.
 He wrote and recorded the track alone in the studio until 3am.
 "Never Fade" is DuVall's major composition in Rainier Fog.

 The song features the lyrics "all my friends are leaving".
 DuVall's grandmother, described by him as a pillar in his life, died at the age of 105 while the band was recording the album, and he wrote the lyrics to "Never Fade" thinking about his grandmother and the late Soundgarden lead vocalist Chris Cornell, who died a month before the band started recording the album, among others.
 DuVall later told Kerrang! magazine that he was also thinking about Layne Staley while writing the lyrics.
 Cantrell told Premier Guitar that the chorus he wrote is about something totally different than the verses written by DuVall.

 Speaking with Classic Rock magazine in August 2018, DuVall said of the song:

 Never Fade was written by myself in the studio.
 Everyone else had gone home.
 I stayed there all night and just absorbed and thought about a lot of things.
 And I felt like being in that setting helped trigger a lot of these things that needed to come out, that I'd been hanging on to, for a lot of time in some cases.
 I'd just lost my grandmother; you know about Chris [Cornell].
 There was so much happening, going back.

-The night-time session at the windowless studio in Seattle was contrasted with the home studio of producer Nick Raskulinecz in Nashville, where most of the vocals were completed.
+The night-time session at the windowless studio in Seattle was contrasted with the home studio of producer Nick Raskulinecz in Nashville, Rock Falcon, where most of the vocals were completed.
 "We decamped to this opposite, bucolic community, with nothing but farmland for miles around.
 You could see sunlight or rain through the windows, and felt among the elements", DuVall said of the recording at Raskulinecz's studio.